 June 18, 2019 @ 9:30 am - 4:45 pm£120 – £294

 The PSTA’s 2019 Conference

-The PSTA is pleased to announce its second annual conference, to be held on Thursday 23 May 2019.
-Join over 200 thought leaders and practitioners working on public service transformation to help each other understand what works and doesn’t work in achieving better outcomes for citizens from public service design and delivery.
+Together we will be able to help each other understand what works and doesn’t work in achieving better outcomes for citizens from public service design and delivery.

-- Matt Prosser, CEO for Dorset Councils Partnership, ‘Collaborative Leadership’
+- Matt Prosser, CEO, Dorset Council, ‘Collaborative Leadership’

-- Todd Holden, Director for Low Carbon, Manchester Growth Company, ‘Maximising Social Value’
+- Todd Holden, Director, Low Carbon, Manchester Growth Company, ‘Maximising Social Value’